Collections

 In the dashboard

-- Go to Search > Enhance > Collections list page
+- Go to Collections

-- Select New collection to start your build
+- Select New collection to start your build.

 In the Merchandising Studio

-- Go to the Merchandising Studio > Visual Merchandiser
+- Go to the Merchandising Studio > Visual Merchandiser.

-- Open the experience selector and choose Collection
+- Open the experience selector and choose Collection.

-- Select Create new collection to start your build
+- Select Create new collection to start your build.

-Next up, you can start adding items to your collection.
+Now, start adding items to your collection.

 Add items to a collection